btknzn/TiagoRobotSkillLearning/README.md

 Hiearcial order of predictive learning was like that train encoder-decoder for RBG Images and Disparity Afterwards train encoder lstm mlp for grasping.

-autoencoderBLACKDARK.ipynb : use this code for training encoder-decoder for disparity.
+use this code for training encoder-decoder for disparity. : autoencoderBLACKDARK.ipynb

-9.Pytorch Convolution AutoEncoder.ipynb : RGB image encoder-decoder part
+RGB image encoder-decoder part: 9.Pytorch Convolution AutoEncoder.ipynb

-encoderlstmdecoder.ipynb: use this training encoder-lstm-mlp
+use this training encoder-lstm-mlp :encoderlstmdecoder.ipynb

-10. Possible offline RL invsetigation( offline Q learning): offlineQLEARNING.ipynb
+offline RL invsetigation( offline Q learning): offlineQLEARNING.ipynb